 Final Group Project

-During Lent and Easter Terms you undertake a final capstone project in groups of four to six students.
-The final group project (FGP), which is double weighted, is linked to Cambridge Judge Business School’s subject groups and is based on work with a major public or private technology-intensive organisation.
+During Lent and Easter terms you undertake a final capstone project in groups of 3 or more students.
+The final group project (FGP), which is double weighted, is linked to Cambridge Judge Business School’s subject groups and is based on work with a public or private technology-intensive organisation.

 Assessment is via a 12,000 word final report produced under faculty supervision and a final presentation to the client organisation.

-You will be asked to submit a peer evaluation form to the academic supervisor and the feedback from your peers as well as that of the host organisation may be taken into consideration when marking the presentations.
+You will be asked to submit 2 peer evaluation forms, one at the beginning of your work and one at the end, to the academic supervisor.
+Feedback from your peers as well as that of the client organisation may be taken into consideration when marking the presentations.

 - The UK Cabinet Office